StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 * Entry ID
 * KS (where needed)

-you can also pass a 'mediaType' element to force the player into 'live' mode if required - see below

 Please note it is no longer required to pass the UIConfig parameter to PlayKit.

 If you have provided the Partner ID to the PlayKit already, you do not need to pass this with each media request: